SL Statistics: Female Body

 Numbers: Kemono 98, Avatar 2.0 with only 7.

 A body I never heard of before, but apparently it has BoM and while it costs 2999L$ normally, it can be obtained for free in-world if enough people sign it up for it.
-Seems like a good deal for people who don’t want to spend cash on Second Life.
+You still need to buy the HUD which is 197L to get BoM and alpha cuts you want.
+It is mostly compatible with Maitreya clothing and Slink shoes, but your results will vary per item.

 Others – Rebirth Eden, ilrune body, Signature Alice, Sking Katena, take the rest of the cake.
 9 users!